WatchTheory/Iris-Classification/README.md

 ## Data Cleaning

-No data cleaning had to be preformed on this data.
+No data cleaning had to be preformed on this dataset, no missing value, NaN values or special characters were present in the dataset, outliers were deteched

 ### Key Visualization